catherineloesch/project3-mernstack-app/README.md

 ```

-After all the backend routes had been successfully tested, in the Postman API platform I started implementing the frontend database requests for User model.
+After testing all the backend routes in the Postman API platform and feeling condifent that they were working, I started implementing the frontend requests for User model.
-Below is the example of the DELETE fetch request on the frontend:
+Below is the example of the DELETE fetch request for the User model:

 ```JavaScript
 export const deleteOneUser = async (id) => {